joshuakto/fit/README.md

 This plugin is designed to be as simple as possible, and include only the push and pull function of git.
 It is written with Octokit-js with the goal of supporting devices universally.
 There are other community plugins with more advanced git features, e.g. [Git](https://github.com/denolehov/obsidian-git).

 **Note:** This plugin is still in alpha, please backup your vault before using this plugin.

+# How to use
+1. Create a repo on github
+2. Create a personal access token (refers to [Github: creating a personal access token](https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token))
+3. Enters the created token along with other relevant github information on the Fit settings tab.

+# Acknowledgements
+This plugin is built using Obsidian Sample Plugin as a template.

 <!---
 ## Releasing new releases